davidrhoden/davidrhoden-basic-netlify/timeline/tyler-keith-at-santos-mar-8-2020.md

 ![](/static/img/timeline/tyler-keith-by-chris-g-mar-8-2020.jpg)

-Photo of Tyler Keith by Christime Gladney, swiped from Facebook.
+Photo of Tyler Keith by Christie Gladney, swiped from Facebook.